romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Your organization has decided to adopt custom secret scanning across all its repositories.
+Q: Your organization has decided to adopt custom secret scanning across all its repositories.
 How can you enable custom secret scanning at the organization level?
 <details><summary>Show the answer</summary><p>

 - **In the organization's 'Security & analysis' settings, enable custom secret scanning for all current and future repositories**